flutter/website/src/platform-integration/android/splash-screen.md

 display a `Drawable` while the app is initializing.

 A `Drawable` is an Android graphic.
-For information on adding a `Drawable` to your
+To learn how to add a `Drawable` to your
 Flutter project in Android Studio, check out [Import drawables into your project][drawables] in the Android developer documentation.